Debra Prinzing

 Thank you to our Sponsors

-Thank you, Red Twig Farms.
-Based in Johnstown, Ohio, Red Twig Farms is a family-owned farm specializing in peonies, daffodils, tulips and branches, a popular peony-bouquet-by-mail program and their Spread the Hope Campaign where customers purchase 10 tulip stems for essential workers and others in their community.
+Thank you to Red Twig Farms.
+Based in Johnstown, Ohio, Red Twig Farms is a family-owned farm specializing in peonies, daffodils, tulips and branches, a popular peony-bouquet-by-mail program.
 Learn more at redtwigfarms.com.

 Slow Flowers Podcast Logo with flowers, recorder and mic

-I love all this floral goodness and I am so happy you joined me today!
+I’m so glad you joined us today!
 The Slow Flowers Podcast is a member-supported endeavor, downloaded more than one million times by listeners like you.
 Thank you for listening, commenting and sharing – it means so much.
 As our movement gains more supporters and more passionate participants who believe in the importance of our domestic cut flower industry, the momentum is contagious.
 I know you feel it, too.
 If you’re new to our weekly Show and our long-running Podcast, check out all of our resources at SlowFlowersSociety.com

 Debra in the Slow Flowers Cutting Garden